 As you do this, retain the abdominal contraction, only slightly less strongly than you practiced in the floor exercise.
 At the bottom of your squat, you should be at the bottom of your inhale.
 Exhale as you begin to rise up, pushing through your feet and extending through your knees and hips.
 Maintain the abdominal contraction.

-Ab Contraction During a Bicycle Crunch
+Ab Contraction With Bicycle Crunch

 Lie on an exercise mat with your legs extended and your fingertips resting lightly on your head behind your ears.
 Practice the supine ab contraction technique for one round of exhalation and inhalation.

 Retain the contraction as you lift your shoulder blades off the mat and hover your legs a couple inches off the floor.
 On your next exhale, draw your right knee in and rotate your body to the right, bring your right knee and left elbow to touch.

 Inhale and return to center, maintaining abdominal contraction.
 Then, bend your left knee and rotate your body to the left, bring your left knee to touch your right elbow.
 Return to center, maintaining contraction.

 While running or biking, or during an aerobics class, engage your core to promote better posture and reduce the risk of injury.
 It's as simple as just subtly pulling your abs in, almost as if you're bracing for a punch.

 This will help take the arch out of your lower back, which, especially during high-impact activities like running, can cause back pain over time.